Glorious Gravel – Off Road Adventures in Cycling

 FAQs

-The ride starts and finishes in Talnotry, 10km north of Newton Stewart.
-There is free parking onsite as well as toilets & refreshments so you can bring a car or ride from the ferry to the start line.
+The ride starts and finishes at Talnotry, close to Newton Stewart.
+There is free parking onsite as well as toilets & refreshments.
 We will send the ride village address by email.

 Yes, e-bikes are allowed on all Glorious Gravel ride.
 These must comply with UK law.